rcc-uchicago/user-guide/docs/midway23/midway_getting_started.md

 Solutions to most issues can be found at our [FAQ pages](../FAQ/accounts_and_allocations_faq.md).

-If you need further assistance, please contact our Help Desk at [help@rcc.uchicago.edu](mailto:help@rcc.uchicago.edu).
+If you need further assistance, please [contact our Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target="_blank"}.